OpenID for European Digital Identity: An architectural analysis of user-centric identity management: The politics of control

-In particular, the European Commission maintains trusted lists of different types of TSPs -- including wallets, attestation providers, signature services, and other certification authorities -- that are granted the \textbf{qualified} status,\footnote{While there is no trusted list for relying parties -- because their expected number would make this ``practically infeasible'' -- they are subjected to a similar system, in which they ``{[}receive{]} an access certificate from an \emph{access certificate authority}, {[}which{]} allows a wallet unit to authenticate {[}them{]}'' {[}\citeproc{ref-eu:arf}{7}{]}.} and are thereby approved to provide \textbf{qualified trust services} {[}\citeproc{ref-eu:arf}{7}{]}.\footnote{To be precise, the eIDAS and EUDI regulations distinguish different types of attestations, each of which is assigned a \textbf{level of assurance} (LOA), indicating the extent to which the relying party can be confident in the claimed information, determined by the digital identity solutions employed by its provider {[}\citeproc{ref-eu:eudi}{6}; \citeproc{ref-oecd:govdi}{31}; \citeproc{ref-eu:assurance}{73}{]}.
+In particular, the European Commission maintains trusted lists of different types of TSPs -- including wallets, attestation providers, signature services, and other certification authorities -- that are granted the \textbf{qualified} status,\footnote{While there is no trusted list for relying parties -- because their expected number would make this ``practically infeasible'' -- they are subjected to a similar system, in which they ``{[}receive{]} an access certificate from an \emph{access certificate authority}, {[}which{]} allows a wallet unit to authenticate {[}them{]}'' {[}\citeproc{ref-eu:arf}{8}{]}.} and are thereby approved to provide \textbf{qualified trust services} {[}\citeproc{ref-eu:arf}{8}{]}.\footnote{To be precise, the eIDAS and EUDI regulations distinguish different types of attestations, each of which is assigned a \textbf{level of assurance} (LOA), determined by the digital identity solutions employed by their issuer, indicating the extent to which the relying party can be confident in the claimed information {[}\citeproc{ref-eu:eudi}{7}; \citeproc{ref-oecd:govdi}{28}; \citeproc{ref-eu:assurance}{80}{]}.
 Non-qualified EAAs can only be issued with LOA `low' to `substantial', while qualified EAAs (\textbf{QEAAs}) are the only ones that can have LOA `high'.
 The legal significance of this difference is big: in contrast to EAAs, QEAAs are \emph{legally equivalent} to documents with a handwritten signature.
-Two categories of QEAAs are treated separately: \emph{official documents}, issued by a \emph{public sector body} responsible for an \emph{authentic source} (\textbf{PuB-EAAs}); and \emph{Person Identification Data} (\textbf{PID}), i.e., official \emph{identity documents} that ``enables the establishment of the identity of a natural or legal person'' {[}\citeproc{ref-eu:attestations}{74}{]}.} To be put on a these lists, TSPs need to adhere to certain requirements {[}\citeproc{ref-eu:eudi}{6},Annex V{]}, and be registered by a \emph{registrar}, i.e., the supervisory body of their Member State, which in turn notifies the European Commission {[}\citeproc{ref-eu:notifications}{75}; \citeproc{ref-eu:certifications}{76}{]}.
-In the case of attestation providers, this procedure has to happen anew on every change in the issued credentials, since the registered data includes ``the attestation type(s) that the provider intends to issue to wallet units'' {[}\citeproc{ref-eu:arf}{7}{]}.
+Two categories of QEAAs are treated separately: \emph{official documents}, issued by a \emph{public sector body} responsible for an \emph{authentic source} (\textbf{PuB-EAAs}); and \emph{Person Identification Data} (\textbf{PID}), i.e., official \emph{identity documents} that ``{[}enable{]} the establishment of the identity of a natural or legal person'' {[}\citeproc{ref-eu:attestations}{81}{]}.} To be put on a these lists, TSPs need to adhere to certain requirements {[}\citeproc{ref-eu:eudi}{7}, Annex V{]}, and be registered by a \emph{registrar}: a supervisory body of their Member State, which in turn notifies the European Commission {[}\citeproc{ref-eu:notifications}{82}; \citeproc{ref-eu:certifications}{83}{]}.
+In the case of attestation providers, this registration has to be renewed on every change in the issued credentials, since the registered data includes ``the attestation type(s) that the provider intends to issue to wallet units'' {[}\citeproc{ref-eu:arf}{8}{]}.